 How to apply

-To have the best chance of success, we suggest you follow the steps below.
+To have the best chance of success:

 - Check you are eligible for the role.
 You must be an Australian citizen to work at AUSTRAC.
-If you have accepted an APS redundancy benefit, please check the APSC guidelines to see if you’re eligible to apply for vacancies.
+If you have accepted an APS redundancy benefit, please check the APSC guidelines to see if you’re eligible to apply for vacancies

 - Learn about AUSTRAC and the role.
 Explore the AUSTRAC website, read the job description carefully, and contact the nominated contact officer if you want to find out more about the position.